-You need some sort of a planner showing when you need to do things in the future.
-Perhaps you could use a computer to automatically bring items up when you need them.
-Some people use a "To Do" list for planning.
-On a "To Do" list, you just write in what you need to do tomorrow and the next day, and so forth.
-Now you may say, "Oh, this method is not necessary for me." but maybe but soon you may have many commitments.
-There are training sessions you are having in your province.
-There are classes for coaches.
-There are guests coming, and other things.
+Now you may say, "Oh, this method is not necessary for me."
+You are probably right, but maybe next year you will have one hundred or two hundred students in your province, and many other commitments.
+There are LTS conferences as well as other conferences you are having in your province.
+There are classes for course coaches.
+There are American guests coming, and other things.
 You need to regularly buy train tickets for some people.
-If you do not have a good system, I guarantee that your ministry is going to suffer.
+If you do not have a good system, I guarantee that your CBLT Center is going to